ccxt/ccxt/wiki/Manual.md

 }
 ```

-**The work on `'fee'` info is still in progress, fee info may be missing partially or entirely, depending on the exchange capabilities.**
+- The work on `'fee'` info is still in progress, fee info may be missing partially or entirely, depending on the exchange capabilities.

-**The `fee` currency may be different from both traded currencies (for example, an ETH/BTC order with fees in USD).**
+- The `fee` currency may be different from both traded currencies (for example, an ETH/BTC order with fees in USD).
+- The `cost` of the trade means `amount * price`.
+It is the total *quote* volume of the trade (whereas `amount` is the *base* volume).
+The cost field itself is there mostly for convenience and can be deduced from other fields.

 ### Trades By Order Id